“If you do not change direction, you may end up where you are heading.” –Lao Tzu

 - 15 minutes (and a few odd seconds) of Warholian fame, which you can read about here.

-- Foresight credits: one publication in the journal Futures (see link at the bottom), professional membership in the World Future Society, master’s candidate in Foresight, University of Houston (currently) and a brief stint on the Connecticut State Legislature’s 21st Century Action Plan Commission.
+- Foresight credits: one publication in the journal Futures (see link at the bottom), full membership and credential in the Association of Professional Futurists, graduate certificate in Foresight, University of Houston and a brief stint on the Connecticut State Legislature’s 21st Century Action Plan Commission (1999).

 In truth, though, I’ve been thinking about the future ever since my father got me interested in science fiction back in my childhood.
 My aim now, though, is to become an advocate for more foresight in society.
 As the pace of change accelerates, it is easy to become jaded–or scared–and hide one’s head in the sand.
 And the faster it changes, it seems, the shorter our attention spans and the shorter our horizons.
 Big, big mistake!
 Big upheavals are coming, whether you are ready for them or not.
 Don’t be an ostrich; join me and be ready.